ndbroadbent/capistrano_deploy_lock/README.md

 ## Usage

 Your deploys will now be protected by a lock.
 Simply run `cap deploy` as usual.
-However, if someone else tries to deploy at the same time, their deploy will abort with an error like this:
+However, if someone else tries to deploy at the same time, their deploy will show a message like this, and exit:

 ```
 *** Deploy locked 3 minutes ago by 'ndbroadbent'
 *** Message: Deploying master branch
 *** Expires in 12 minutes
-.../capistrano/deploy_lock.rb:132:in `block (3 levels) in <top (required)>': Capistrano::DeployLockedError (Capistrano::DeployLockedError)
 ```

 The default deploy lock will expire after 15 minutes.
 This is so that crashed or interrupted deploys don't leave a stale lock behind.